matiaspompilio/dependency-analyzer/README.md

 # Dependency Analyzer

+Dependency Analyzer is a CLI app designed for analyze and parse information from different websites.
+The goal is to get information about urls previously written in a csv file.

 ## Requisites

 You’ll need to have Node 14 or later on your local development machine.
 You can use [nvm](https://github.com/nvm-sh/nvm) to easily switch Node versions between different projects.